 - Easy to use if you’re not ready for the complexities of this hobby

 Chase has a certain rule when it comes to approving people for their cards.
-If you’ve opened five or more cards in the past 24 months (not counting certain small business cards), they won’t approve you for the Chase Sapphire Preferred.
+If you’ve opened five or more cards in the past 24 months (not counting certain small business cards), they won’t approve you for the Sapphire Preferred.
 In other words, if you’re no stranger to opening credit cards, this might already be out of your reach.
 Read our full explanation of the Chase “5/24 rule.”

 How to redeem points